Amari Cooper Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Cooper has averaged 80 receiving yards per game over his eight career matchups against the Eagles, 16.5 more than his over/under in Saturday's game.
+- Cooper's 80 receiving yards per game in his eight career matchups against the Eagles are 16.5 more than his over/under for Saturday's game.

-- In eight matchups with the Eagles, Cooper has had a TD catch, including multiple scores in one game.
+- Cooper, in eight matchups, had a touchdown catch twice.
+And he had multiple TDs in one of those two games.

 - Note: Cooper's stats vs. Eagles date back to 2016.

-- The Eagles have the NFL's 10th-ranked pass defense this season, allowing 229.4 yards per game through the air.
+- The 229.4 passing yards the Eagles yield per game makes them the NFL's 10th-ranked pass defense this season.

 Recent Performances